amadeus4dev/hackathon-starter/README.md

 If you love [Postman](https://www.getpostman.com/) as we do, you'll be glad to see [our public Postman workspace](https://www.postman.com/amadeus4dev/workspace/amadeus-for-developers-s-public-workspace/collection/2672636-27471449-d2ca-a8c4-1399-6b0cfbddd079).

 New to Postman?
-Don't miss our [How to play with Self-Service APIs with no code](https://developers.amadeus.com/blog/how-to-play-with-self-service-apis-with-no-code-using-postman) article in our blog.
+Don't miss the [How to play with Self-Service APIs with no code](https://developers.amadeus.com/blog/how-to-play-with-self-service-apis-with-no-code-using-postman) article in our blog.

 ## Examples